There’s a popular myth among the coffee-drinking community that an espresso shot ‘dies’ 10 seconds after it is poured.

 1. Buy your beans whole

-Whole beans take longer to oxidize because much less of the bean is exposed to the air.
+Whole beans take longer to oxidize because a much smaller portion of the bean is exposed to the air.

 After you grind your beans, the inner portion of the bean gets exposed to air, whereas before, it was only the outer portion.